Risclover/TOP-Library/README.md

 ## How to Use
 ([Back to Top](#top-library))

-Click on the "New Book" button to add a book to the library.
+1. Click on the "New Book" button to add a book to the library.

     (image of button)

-Clicking this button brings up a popup window.
+2. Clicking this button brings up a popup window.
 Fill in the book's title, author, number of pages, and whether or not you've already read this book.

     (image of popup window with things filled in)

+3. (**Optional**): You can select your card's background color via the dropdown menu at the bottom of the popup window.
+Do this for fun, to apply colors according to categories, etc.

+(image of this)

-When done, click Submit.
+4. When done, click Submit.
 Please note that attempting to leave a field blank yields an error.

 (image of error)

-Once you click the Submit button, the popup window will close, and your book should now be displayed on the page in a card.
+5. Once you click the Submit button, the popup window will close, and your book should now be displayed on the page in a card.

 (image of card)

-You can edit whether or not you've read the book.
+6. You can edit whether or not you've read the book.
 You can also click the X in the upper right-hand corner to delete the book from your collection.

 (image of X circled in red, or of a red arrow pointing to it)